 My first sunset on the west coast

-One of the first things we did in the scientific diving class was the swim test.
-This consisted of a 25-yard swim on a single breath, a 400 yard swim in under 12 minutes, 10 minutes of treading water, and finally towing a buddy 25 yards.
+One of the first things we did as the scientific dive class was the swim test.
+Consisting of a 25-yard swim on a single breath, a 400 yard swim in under 12 minutes, 10 minutes of treading water, and finally towing a buddy 25 yards.
 After the swim test, we got to try out the gear we would be using for the summer.

 After we had finished swim tests and pool skills, we went out to Rosario beach to complete the open water checkout portion of the class.
 This was my first time getting into the water out west and getting to see what it was like.
 Unfortunately, the visibility that day wasn’t the best, so I didn’t get to see anything too exciting, but it was still nice to get into the water and begin exploring what the west coast has to offer.